RealWagmi/wagmi-leverage/docs/LiquidityBorrowingManager.md

-*Returns the number of loans associated with a given token ID.*
+*Returns the number of loans associated with a given NonfungiblePositionManager tokenId.*

 #### Parameters